 The technique was pioneered by nearly a decade ago by a Melbourne-based tattooist and body-modifier named Luna Cobra, and since his initial trials on three consenting volunteers, he's fine-tuned his technique and tattooed nearly a hundred people.

-Although none of Luna Cobra's clients have experienced any problems so far, he has inspired a few copycats who aren't as fastidious.
+Although none of Cobra's clients have experienced any problems so far, he has inspired a few copycats who aren't as fastidious.
 Many clients have reported short-term problems including prolonged headaches and staining of the surrounding tissue.
 They also describe their acute sensitivity to light from too much ink being injected at once.
 Other risks include infection, inflammation, blindness, and even losing eyes.
-Luna, perhaps for reasons that work in his favour, warns on his website that untrained copycats have previously blinded clients.
-"YES PEOPLE ARE NOW BLIND FROM EYEBALL TATTOOING," reads a disclaimer in all-caps.
+Cobra, perhaps for reasons that work in his favor, warns on his website that untrained copycats have previously blinded clients with the disclaimer: "YES PEOPLE ARE NOW BLIND FROM EYEBALL TATTOOING."
 Also, given the procedure is entirely novel and experimental, the long-term risks are unknown.

 As a person who won't smoke a cigarette, eyeball tattooing seems completely insane.
 With all these unknowns and potential risks, why would anyone do it?

 Kylie Garth is a body piercer and hand poke tattoo artist practicing in Perth.
-Her skill, professionalism and ability to make me laugh exactly when I needed it most meant I felt completely comfortable when she pierced my nose last year.
-Another remarkable thing about Kylie is her body, which is a veritable work of art.
+Her skill, professionalism, and ability to make me laugh exactly when I needed it most helped me feel completely comfortable when she pierced my nose last year.
+Another remarkable thing about Garth is her body, which is a veritable work of art.

-The procedure is supposedly less painful than a normal tattoo and Kylie describes it as feeling a bit like having "sand in your eye."
-Aside from that she hasn't experienced any side effects.
+While Garth hasn't experienced any short-term side effects from the procedure, I was interested to see whether she had considered any longer term consequences.
 "It's only the tiniest amount of fluid [injected into the eye]" she points out before changing tack.
 "Yeah I was a little concerned, but there hadn't been anything talked about.
 No one was having any issues later on from the first lot."